 iv Agency concept

-Except for Quebec, the concept of agency has long been recognised in all Canadian jurisdictions and is commonly used in secured loan structures in Canada.
+The concept of agency is recognised in all Canadian jurisdictions and is commonly used in secured loan structures in Canada.
 Agents are often used to represent lenders in a syndicate or to hold collateral on behalf of lenders.